 You won’t be bored for a single second in this magical Moroccan city.
 We have selected the best sights for you.

 One of the sights of Marrakesh is without a doubt Djemaa el-Fna, the city’s central square where visitors and residents come together.
-Stroll along the market that sells all sorts of authentic Moroccan products in the morning and watch the snake charmers, story tellers, acrobats and water vendors in traditional costume in the evening.
+Stroll along the market that sells all sorts of authentic products from Morocco in the morning and watch the snake charmers, story tellers, acrobats and water vendors in traditional costume in the evening.

 This palace was built at the end of the 19th century and was the biggest palace of its time.
 It has a surface area of 8,000 square metres and houses a number of courtyard gardens and 150 rooms fronting the courtyards.
 The word bahia means shiny.
 All these features makes the Bahia Palace one of the most amazing sights in Marrakesh.